PhoenixYork166/Cybersecurity-research/README.md

 # Direction
 ## No one knows, this PoC was initiated in a completely unknow state...but completed successfully ;)
 ##
-## We might be developing Wireguard VPN + host a PoC only Backdoor Server somewhere safe to simulate Ransomware + Backdoor attacks?
+## We might be developing Wireguard VPN + hosting a PoC only Backdoor Server somewhere safe to simulate Ransomware + Backdoor attacks & record the entire process?
 ##
 ## We might be re-inventing the wheel & doing some CI for existing artifacts?
 ##
-## We might switch to Golang/Rustlang/C ?
+## We might be switching to Golang/Rustlang/C ?
 ##
 ## No one knows where the future holds ;)
 #
 ## Hacking ground:
-## Previously: On-prem
+## Previously: On-prem Bare Metal
 ## Future: Unknown
 ##
 ## Network programming: